buyBread/dots/README.md

 `?`

 this is a place where i keep my dotfiles (if that wasn't obvious)
-*(half of these are unused cuz i can't compile certain stuff if i'm not on arch)*
+*(half of these are unused (if i'm on ubuntu) cuz i can't compile certain stuff if i'm not on arch)*

 `screenshot`